er-veneto/menu-midnight-commander-like/README.md

 **!!!
 BE CAREFUL !!!**
 1. The return code can be omitted if the item has not got any submenu item
 2. The first level menu item has NULL as higher menu level name
-3. do NOT put any space in the name of the item
-4. the program IS CASE SENSITIVE so be careful while you are writing the configuration file
+3. the program IS CASE SENSITIVE so be careful while you are writing the configuration file
-5. do NOT leave any space before,between and after the lines of the configuration file
+4. do NOT leave any space before,between and after the lines of the configuration file
-6. ALWAYS write a menu level BEFORE its sublevels (on the top al the element of the first level; then all the elements of the second level; then the elements of the third level). the elements will be sorted during the executio of the program
+5. ALWAYS write a menu level BEFORE its sublevels (on the top al the element of the first level; then all the elements of the second level; then the elements of the third level). the elements will be sorted during the execution of the program

 example: